Molteni (cycling team)

 Molteni was an Italian professional road bicycle racing team from 1958 until the end of 1976.
 It won 663 races, many of them earned by its most famous rider, Eddy Merckx.
 Other riders included Gianni Motta and Marino Basso, who contributed 48 and 34 wins respectively.
 The Molteni family continues in cycling with sponsorship of Salmilano.

-The sponsors Molteni were Italian salami manufacturers based in Arcore, near Milan.
+The sponsors Molteni were Italian furniture manufacturers based in Arcore, near Milan.